'Eerily Familiar': The Ghost Of Bubbles Past

 There's a vociferous debate going on about "who" the Fed should believe: an ostensibly overheating labor market or still lackluster realized inflation.

-I don't want to get too far into the weeds on that, but the "chasing the dragon" analogy suggests that in the post-crisis world, it may no longer make sense to obsesses over the data points that mattered prior to 2008.
+I don't want to get too far into the weeds on that, but the "chasing the dragon" analogy suggests that in the post-crisis world, it may no longer make sense to obsess over the data points that mattered prior to 2008.
 Structural deflationary forces (think: technology) underscore the notion that central banks may need to rethink their approach.

 But for now, they're sticking to the script and that means printing as much money as they "need" to in order to hit targets that may no longer be hittable (so to speak).